 Program overview

-The Palliative Care – Multidiscipline program at Niagara College is an intensive one-year program designed specifically for internationally trained nursing graduates.
-This program awards an Ontario College Graduate Certificate and is aimed at enhancing the foundational knowledge and skills necessary to care for clients with life-limiting illnesses.
-Graduates will be equipped to provide exemplary care to clients and their families, addressing the physical, psychosocial, and spiritual complexities associated with the dying process.
+The Palliative Care – Multidiscipline program at Niagara College is an intensive one-year program designed specifically for internationally trained nurses.
+This program awards an Ontario College Graduate Certificate upon completion.
+It aims to enhance the foundational knowledge and skills of nursing graduates, enabling them to provide exemplary care to clients with life-limiting illnesses.
+Graduates will learn to address the physical, psychosocial, and spiritual complexities associated with the dying process, ensuring that they can support both clients and their families effectively.

 The Palliative Care – Multidiscipline program is structured to be completed in one year.
-The program includes a variety of learning experiences that prepare students for real-world applications in palliative care.
+This program is designed for internationally trained nurses and includes various learning opportunities to enhance practical skills and knowledge.
 Key features of the program structure include:

 • Interprofessional education experience with other nursing and allied health programs.